NWebsec/Docs/source/nwebsec/NWebsec-and-the-SDL.rst

 	Do not use the JavaScript eval() function (or equivalents).
 The JavaScript eval() function is used to interpret a string as executable code.
 While eval() enables a web application to dynamically generate and execute JavaScript (including JSON), it also opens up potential security holes, such as injection attacks, where an attacker-fed string may also get executed.
 For this reason, the eval() function or functional equivalents, such as setTimeout() and setInterval(), should not be used.

-See :doc:`Configuring-csp` to let NWebsec add this header for you — CSP will disable all these JavaScript functions (see the *script-src* directive in section 4.2 of the [CSP specification](http://www.w3.org/TR/CSP/#script-src)).
+See :doc:`Configuring-csp` to let NWebsec add this header for you — CSP will disable all these JavaScript functions (see the *script-src* directive in section 4.2 of the `CSP specification <http://www.w3.org/TR/CSP/#script-src>`_).

 **************************
 The X-Frame-Options header